 A call for 1st stage cooling from the thermostat closes the R to Y circuit on the control board.
 The control waits for a 1-second delay before energizing the circulating blower.
-The blower motor runs at 57% of the selected air flow for the first 7.5 minutes of the 1st stage cooling demand (passive dehumidification mode).
+The blower motor runs at 57% of the selected air flow for the first 7.5 minutes of the 2nd stage cooling demand (passive dehumidification mode).
 After 7.5 minutes, the blower motor runs at 70% of the selected cooling air flow until 1st stage cooling demand is satisfied.

 A call for 2nd stage cooling from the thermostat closes the R to Y2 circuit on the control board.
 The blower motor ramps up to 100% of the selected cooling air flow.
-When the demand for cooling is met, the blower ramps down to Y1 until satisfied, then ramps down to 57% for 1 minute, then turns off.
+When the demand for cooling is met, the blower ramps down to Y1 until satisfied, then ramps down to continuous fan cfm (38% of high stage cooling) for 45 seconds before completely shutting down the blower.